OncoRNALab/exRNAQC/Preprocessing_rebuttal/README.md

 ```
 ### 6. Subsampling and Repeat Analysis

-1. Calculate the level of subsampling desired
+1. Calculate the level of subsampling desired.
+Navigate to the output directory and run:

 ```bash
 for sample in $(ls | grep "RNA0"); do qcfil_lines=`wc -l ${sample}/trimming/${sample}_1_trim_len_qc.fastq.gz`; echo $qcfil_lines $sample; done >> lines_fastq.txt